mjwelchphd/demeler/README.md

 * `obj` The object, if any, that was passed as parameter 1 in `new` or `build`.
 I talk a little more about that one below.
 * `usr` The object, if any, that was passed as parameter 3 in `build` or parameter 2 in `new`.
 This object can be anything you need access to in the Demeler script.
 If you need to pass several objects, simply put them into an array or hash and pass that.
 * `out` This is an array where the intermediate results are held internally.
-To convert the array onto a String, use `to_s` or `to_html` if you created the Demeler object with `new`, and set parameter 2 to false or true if you used `build`.
+To convert the array onto a String, use `to_s` or `to_html` if you created the Demeler object with `new`; set parameter 2 to false or true if you used `build`.

 For example,